cloudmesh/client/_sources/tutorials/comet_cloudmesh.rst.txt

   cm comet power on vctNN vm-vctNN-[00-01]

-Wait for the compute nodes to be booted on, which can be checked by:
+Wait for the compute nodes to be booted on (This could take a few minutes), which can be checked by:

 .. prompt:: bash, (CM)$